metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 All participants MUST submit their results by a final submission deadline.

 If the deadline passes and the coordinator has not received valid results from all active participants, the process is stalled.
-Any compliant participant MAY then notify the coordinator to trigger a finalization step.
-The coordinator MUST then:
+The coordinator MUST then trigger a challenge to all participants that haven't submitted valid results.

-1. Identify all participants who failed to submit valid results.
+The challenge compels every accused participant to broadcast the correct, valid data in a publicly verifiable way (e.g., by submitting it to the coordinator smart contract).

-2. Mark the non-compliant participants as faulty and trigger the appropriate punishment mechanism against them.
+* **If an accused participant provides the valid data in response to the challenge,** the protocol proceeds.
-3. Declare the DKG ceremony unsuccessful, as a complete set of partial keys and signatures cannot be aggregated.
+* **If an accused participant fails to respond correctly to the challenge within a secondary deadline,** the coordinator MUST disqualify them, trigger a punishment (e.g., slashing), and abort the entire DKG ceremony.

-Once these have been received, the coordinator MUST perform the following checks:
+Once valid results have been received from all participants, the coordinator MUST perform the following checks:

 #### Partial public key validation